 Space weather affects a range of human endeavors—including telecommunications, GPS navigation, and satellite orbit tracking—because of its influence on Earth’s upper atmosphere.
 LASP scientists are particularly interested in improving our understanding of solar output and its effects on space weather through accurate measurements of the creation of computer models.

-LASP manages many missions and datasets used for space weather prediction.
-Data products are available through the Space Weather Portal, part of CU-Boulder’s Space Weather Technology, Research, and Education Center
+LASP manages a number of missions and datasets related to space weather data measurement and research.
+These data sets, and many others that are useful for space weather research and education, are available available through a LASP-operated Space Weather Portal, part of CU-Boulder’s Space Weather Technology, Research, and Education Center

 Solar UV radiation is a primary energy input to Earth’s atmosphere.
 High variability in the solar output in the UV directly causes variability in the temperature, density, and composition of the upper atmosphere.